aaronrenner/internet_monitor_system_rpi0/README.md

 ## Additional config

+From `mix nerves.system.shell`,

+Configure base OS packages with `make menuconfig`.

+1. `Target Packages`: Select `Show packages that are also provided by busybox`
+1. `Target Packages->Shell and utilities`: Enable `bash`

-From `mix nerves.system.shell`, configure busybox with `make busybox-menuconfig`.
+Configure busybox with `make busybox-menuconfig`.

 1. In `Networking Utilites`, select `ping`.